 - Improve commercial organisation.

 The overall goal of SAFTID is to help local communities by improving the profitability, safety and natural sustainability of their fishing activities.

-This is achieved through a combination of local courses delivered by experts provided by OSG companies (which include both fisheries and business education arms), in collaboration with the Berbera Maritime & Fisheries Academy and in cooperation with NGO entities.
+This will be achieved through a combination of local courses delivered by experts provided by OSG companies and others (which will include both fisheries and business education arms), in collaboration with the Berbera Maritime & Fisheries Academy and in cooperation with NGO entities.

-In all cases, SAFTID seeks to avoid ‘helping’ in a way that undermines the commercial viability of how those concerned earn their livings.
-It endeavours not to create false markets through subsidy and any ‘capital asset gifting’ is considered extremely carefully to determine whether it is justified as a seminal one-off catalyst for future sustainability.
+SAFTID will seek to avoid ‘helping’ in a way that undermines the commercial viability of how those concerned earn their livings.
+It will endeavour not to create false markets through subsidy and any ‘capital asset gifting’ will be considered extremely carefully, to determine whether it is justified as a seminal one-off catalyst for future sustainability.